Uses

 I bought an EMSHOI A4 Spiral Notebook College Ruled, 11.2" X 8.27", 150 Sheets/300 Pages, 100gsm Lined Journal on a whim.
 This is a thick notebook with decent paper, great for drafts and notes, good with pens, fountain pens, or pencil, and surprisingly affordable.

 Fieldnotes When I was out and about I used pocket notebooks a lot, for grocery lists, short notes to myself about things to do or remember, bird sightings—all sorts of things.
-I am using a Spring 2025 Field Notes The Chicago Look graph-ruled notebook to take notes for one online class, and the recent Summer 2025 graph-ruled Is A River Alive? notebook for another online class.
+I am using a Field Notes Pitch Black for reading notes on a specific topic.

 I use index cards, record cards, note cards, 3 x 5 cards or whatever they are called in your dialect, daily.
 They are useful short for notes to remind me of daily tasks and objectives, reading notes, bibliographic citations, writing prompts, portable shopping lists, all kinds of uses..